What is Superficial Thrombophlebitis?

 - Autoimmune conditions that involve the veins

-Superficial thrombophlebitis is also associated with a few known risk factors, including:
+Superficial thrombophlebitis is associated with a few known risk factors, including:

 - Obesity